runtimeverification/llvm-backend/matching/README.md

 First, we start from the assumption we want to avoid set and map choices whenever possible, as these are very expensive.
-Thus, we define the concept of a *valid* or *invalid* column.
-A column over list or regular sorts is always valid.
-A column over map or set sorts is valid if all of its map patterns are of the form Map [], or if there exists a key k in a map pattern in the column such that k is bound.
+Thus, we define the concept of a *low-cost* or *high-cost* column.
+A column over list or regular sorts is always low-cst.
+A column over map or set sorts is low-cost if all of its map patterns are of the form Map [], or if there exists a key k in a map pattern in the column such that k is bound.

 We now ought to be able to define the `bestKey` function:

 ```
 def bestKey(column j):
-  val validKeys = all keys in column j that are bound
+  val lowCostKeys = all keys in column j that are bound
-  if validKeys is empty:
+  if lowCostKeys is empty:
     return Choice
   else:
-    for each key k in validKeys:
+    for each key k in lowCostKeys:
       compute the score of column j according to key k
     return the key with the highest score
 ```